 You need to find four pieces of information:

 Author, A. (date).
 Title of document [Format description].
-Retrieved from ... insert url address
+Insert url address

 APA Reference Example - The Egg Image on this page